someoneactuallytookashwin/someoneactuallytookashwin/README.md

-## Hi there 👋
+Hello there 👋
-## I want to learn a lot of thing and im trying my best to do so.
+I want to learn a lot of thing and im trying my best to do so.
 ![image](https://github.com/someoneactuallytookashwin/someoneactuallytookashwin/blob/main/jpg(2))

 <!--